rinkal-raj/sql-project/starting_with_questions.md

                 JOIN sales_by_sku AS sales
 				ON sales.productsku=pro.sku
-                WHERE country != '(not set)' AND city != '(not set)' GROUP BY country,city
+                WHERE country != '(not set)' AND city != '(not set)' AND city !='not available in demo dataset' AND country !='not available in demo dataset' GROUP BY country,city
                 ORDER BY country,city,total_productrevenue DESC